romkey/vendo/README.md

 ### Presets

- Presets sinply set the LEDs to a selected color or pattern.
+ Presets simply set the LEDs to a selected color or pattern.

 The preset routine should call FastLED.show() when it's done.